cgre-aachen/pynoddy/docs/readme.rst

 License
 -------

-``pynoddy`` is free software and published under a MIT license (see license file included in the repository).
-Please attribute the work when you use it, feel free to change and adapt it otherwise!
+``pynoddy`` is free software (see license file included in the repository).
+Please attribute the work when you use it and cite the publication if you use it in a scientific context - feel free to change and adapt it otherwise!

 What is Noddy?
 --------------